 - PeakForce-QI, the symbiosis of PeakForce Tapping and QI modes, provides the quickest, and most advanced force control for very delicate samples

 Tapping mode topography image of Annexin 5 protein on lipid membrane in buffer acquired at 40 Hz line rate showing the occupation density of centric trimers in 2D honeycomb structure.
 Scan size 1.3 µm × 1.3 µm, height range 8.0 nm.
-Image Credit: Bruker Nano Analytics.
+Image Credit: Bruker Nano Surfaces.

 Fastest automated BioAFM for corrugated samples on an inverted microscope